wanghailin97/Hyperspectral-Image-Denoising-via-Nonlocal-Spectral-Sparse-Subspace-Representation/README.md

 ------ Description-----

 --1.
-The proposed NS3R is very simple and powerful, which first adopts a spectral sparse PCA to get the representation coefficient images (RCIs), then uses a non-local low-rank approximation to further denoise the RCIs, and last get the denoised by inverse spectral sparse PCA.
+The proposed NS3R is very simple and powerful, which first adopts a spectral sparse PCA to get the representation coefficient images (RCIs), then uses a non-local low-rank approximation to further denoise the RCIs, and last get the denoised HSI data by inverse spectral sparse PCA.

 --2.
 The proposed spectral sparse PCA startegy is very useful for real HSI denoising, which can adatively distinguishs the complex noise in real HSI data.